william-taylor/jgrapht-experiment/README.md

-# jgrapht-experiment
+# JGraphT Experiment

-Sample code for playing around with jgrapht
+Some sample code from playing around with JGraphT for dealing with custom graph structures to represent and capture values used in complex calculations .